djinn-ci/djinn/docs/user/offline-runner.md

 * `memory` - The amount of memory in bytes for a QEMU machine that is created for execution.

-The directory specified in `disks` must have a sub-directory called `_base`, within here should be another sub-directory for each architecture, in each of these exist the disk images to use.
+The directory specified in `disks` must have a another sub-directory for each architecture, in each of these exist the disk images to use.
 For example assume a manifest declares the following,

     driver:
       type: qemu